aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/stake.md

 ## Function `leave_validator_set`

 Request to have <code>pool_address</code> leave the validator set.
-The validator is only actually removed from the set when the next epoch starts.
-The last validator in the set cannot leave.
-This is an edge case that should never happen as long as the network is still operational.

-Can only be called by the operator of the validator/staking pool.
+The validator is only actually removed from the set when<br/> the next epoch starts.<br/> The last validator in the set cannot leave.
+This is an edge case that should never happen as long as the network<br/> is still operational.<br/><br/> Can only be called by the operator of the validator/staking pool.

 <pre><code>public entry fun leave_validator_set(operator: &amp;signer, pool_address: address)<br/></code></pre>